algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/aws_console_send_messages.png">

-In the **Send and receive messages** page, in the **Message body** field, enter the message payload to send to the algorithm you created above.
-In this case, it might be formatted like this.
+In the **Send and receive messages** page, in the **Message body** field enter the message payload to send to the algorithm you created above.
+For our example here, it might be formatted like this.

 ```
 {